Authentication

 API Key

-This is mainly used for automated systems.
-Two types of API Keys are provided
+Use API keys for automated systems.
+Two types are available:

 On-premises API keys

-They are used to access the Edge in the same network environment with low latency.
-They are not linked to any user and grant full access to the on-premises API.
-To use them, you need to send the X-EDGE-API-KEY header as part of your HTTP request.
-Take a look at the following API calls to manage your on-premises API keys.
+On-premises API keys access the Edge in the same network environment with low latency.
+These keys are not linked to any user and grant full access to the on-premises API.
+Send the X-EDGE-API-KEY header as part of your HTTP request to authenticate.

 1. List On-Premise API Key